Conditions for Economic Integration and Profitable Foreign Trade

 However, even if countries that share the same level of productivity join together to form an economic union, citizens will only support the harmonization of all areas of life if they view it as socially and ecologically fair.
 In the case of a successful harmonization, especially concerning the creation of locally and regionally independent subsidiary structures, there is no obstacle to the introduction of a common currency in the long term.

 If the EU had complied with these rules, particularly when the eurozone was introduced, the drifting apart of balances of payments, public and private over-indebtedness and the economic decline of the countries in crisis would have been spared.
-In addition, see also the article EU: Federal Superstate or Confederation.
+In addition, see also the articles EU: Federal Superstate or Confederation and Full Employment.

 6. Thought Experiment on the Integration of Inhomogeneous Markets